CTSRD-CHERI/cheri-c-programming/src/allocators/allocator-guarantees.md

 The allocator must not:

- * Return a capability that has the same integer address as the passed argument, but with different bounds.
+ * Return a new pointer from `realloc()` that has an identical address to the passed argument but differs in its bounds or other metadata.

 The allocator should: